top of page

 The mysterious Ardgowan Infinity Cask ™ has been protected as a registered trademark and is therefore exclusively produced for the distillery in Jerez for Ardgowan in a medium toasted cask size of up to 700 liters.
 According to the Scotch Whisky Regulations, this is the maximum permitted cask size for whisky maturation.

-Please note: In the Scottish whisky industry, barrels with a capacity of 700 liters were referred to as Gorda.
+Please note: In the Scottish whisky industry, barrels with a capacity of 700 liters were referred to as Gorda or Bocoy.
 Blenders often used them as Marrying Vats for blending whiskies.
 This type of barrel made of American oak is said to have originated in the USA, where it was mainly used in the whiskey trade to store large quantities of whiskey.
 Size: 185 US gallon; 154 Imperial gallon; 700 litre.

-And in the Bodegas of Jerez they also used some kind of Gorda: "In Jerez the ageing vessel par excellence is the “bota jerezana” with a capacity of 600 litres (equivalent to 36 arrobas).
+And in the Bodegas of Jerez they also used some kind of Gorda or Bocoy: "In Jerez the ageing vessel par excellence is the “bota jerezana” with a capacity of 600 litres (equivalent to 36 arrobas).
 Although its dimensions can vary slightly depending on the cooper, they are usually approximately as follows: 136 cm long (la talla), 102 cm at the widest point (el bojo).
 The vast majority of the wines protected by the Denomination of Origin age in this type of container although often they are only filled to 5/6 of their capacity to propitiate the development of the veil of yeasts which we call “la flor”, a vital element for “biological ageing”.
 This type of cask is also commonly known as a “bota gorda” (fat cask)."

 Source: Sherry Wine